 Sen. Holly Mitchell, the Los Angeles Democrat who chairs the Legislature's black caucus, said she was not surprised to hear that so many lawmakers withheld their votes on Muratsuchi's bill.
 Does she expect black and Latino Democrats to continue withholding votes from colleagues they feel do not support a return to affirmative action?

-"Perhaps," Mitchell said, adding that lawmakers who believe in restoring affirmative action are concerned "that there is a lack of commitment to a core Democratic party priority."
+"Perhaps," Mitchell said, adding that lawmakers who believe in restoring affirmative action are concerned "that there is a lack of commitment to a core Democratic party priority."With Democrats attacking each other, is it a surprise that Republicans using SCA-5 as a wedge issue to divide the Asian-American community?

 [At the state Republic Convention] California Republican Party vice chairwoman Harmeet Dhillon told reporters Saturday that her party’s candidates have been seizing on disaffected Asian voters across the state.

 “It is just math that affirmative action suppresses Asian-Americans and Jewish Americans,” Dhillon said.
-“So that is going to turn out those Asian voters who live in California because their dream is to send their kids to UC Berkeley or UCLA or one of those top schools.”
+“So that is going to turn out those Asian voters who live in California because their dream is to send their kids to UC Berkeley or UCLA or one of those top schools.”(See article)

 Republican candidate Peter Kuo, on his campaign website, is keeping the issue alive by telling voters that SCA-5 will return after the November election.
-Also, as long as Democrats keep talking about it, Republicans like Kuo get to keep on talking about it too (responding to Black & Latino causus' joint statement)
+Also, as long as Democrats keep talking about it, Republicans like Kuo get to keep on talking about it too (responding to Black & Latino causus' joint statement).

 So, to recap, SCA-5 was brought to life, killed off, and brought back to life again.